linode/docs/docs/networking/set-up-an-ipv6-tunnel-on-your-linode.md

 ## General Setup

 Once you have signed up for a tunnel, you will need to issue a few commands on your Linode.
-Arch and Gentoo Linux users will need to install the `iproute2` package before continuing.
+Arch and Gentoo Linux users may need to install the `iproute2` package before continuing.

 1. Because some of these steps will temporarily disable networking on the Linode, begin by logging in to through either the [Lish](/using-the-linode-shell-lish) or [Glish](/docs/networking/use-the-graphic-shell-glish) interface.